junwatu/video-summarizer-nodejs-griddb/blog/README.md

 ### Open Web App

 Open the web app using the browser.
 The default URL is `http://localhost:3000`.
 Upload any videos and it's recommended to upload a short video for fast processing.
 You can also use the video in the `test/video` folder.
+Depending on the video duration, it will take a minute to process.

 ![app screenshot](images/ai-powered-video-summary.png)